atsuhiron/GraphChecker/README.md

 # GraphChecker
-Check a graph structure descripted by json file.
+Check a graph structure descripted by JSON file.
 The program verifies that the given graph is a directed acyclic graph and has a single root node.

 For example, the graph in the figure below satisfies this condition.
 (The red node represents a branching condition, so think of it as paired with the blue node immediately preceding it.)